Forum Guidelines and FAQs

 A: The works posted on the Writer’s Workshop are reviewed by your peers—other TeenInk Users.

 Q: Do I need to have a TeenInk Account to post on the Writer’s Workshop forums?

 A: Yes.
 You can create a free TeenInk Account here.

 Q: Are the pieces I submit to the Writer’s Workshop subject to approval from a moderator?

 A: Yes.
-In an order to maintain the integrity of the TeenInk website a moderator reviews all forum posts for content.
+In order to maintain the integrity of the TeenInk website, a moderator reviews forum posts for content.
 All Writer’s Workshop posts must align with the requirements for the TeenInk forums found here.

 Q: I tried to post something to the Writer’s Workshop and it isn’t showing up.
 Why?